 The friendship and encouragement of his fellow Canadian artists, John Alfsen, Eric Freifeld, Fred Hagan, Tom La Pierre and William McElcheran as well as two American artists, Ivan Albright and Raphael Soyer, gave him support during a period when figurative art was not fashionable.

-With an iconography consisting of wedding veils, children's dolls, toys and bicycles, Newman seeks to express his inner feelings rather than merely to convey a painterly impression of the external world.
+With an iconography consisting of wedding veils, children's dolls, toys and bicycles, John Newman, A.O.C.A., CSPW, RCA, seeks to express his inner feelings rather than merely to convey a painterly impression of the external world.
 Throughout five decades, he has concentrated primarily on depicting the human form.
 The adolescent female has remained his central focus along with issues of fertility, the cycle of life and rites of passage.